Skip to Content

 Component-agnostic type inference

 A good practice for OpenAPI/Codegen design is to use components/schemas to define input and output data.
-This allows to generate properly named types, that expected to be accepted by the generated client functions.
-Problem is that not all OpenAPI specifications are designed this way, and turning every input/output bit into a components/schema requires additional effort that’s not always justified, especially if there is no specified task given to the developer.
+This allows to generate properly named types, that are accepted by the generated client functions.
+The problem is that not every OpenAPI specification is designed this way, and turning every input/output bit into a components/schema requires additional effort that’s not always justified.

 Due to the lack of component/schemas, codegens will generate types with gibberish names such as ApiUsersIdPostRequest or ApiUsersIdPost200Response, making them hard to use but also making developers to avoid using codegens at all, prefering to use fetch or axios directly, providing URL and casting a type manually.

-Vovk.ts is designed to support component-agnostic type inference, meaning that even if the OpenAPI specification doesn’t define components/schemas, Vovk.ts will still try to infer input and output types with simple utilities.
+Vovk.ts is designed to support component-agnostic type inference, meaning that even if the OpenAPI specification doesn’t define components/schemas, Vovk.ts will still be able to infer input and output types with simple utilities.

 import { PetstoreRPC } from 'vovk-client'; import type { VovkBody, VovkQuery, VovkParams, VovkOutput } from 'vovk'; type Body = VovkBody<typeof PetstoreRPC.updatePet>; type Query = VovkQuery<typeof PetstoreRPC.updatePet>; type Params = VovkParams<typeof PetstoreRPC.updatePet>; type Output = VovkOutput<typeof PetstoreRPC.updatePet>;

-At the previously mentioned Python client, the types are stored part of typedicts.
+At the previously mentioned Python client, the types are stored as typedicts.

 from vovk_client import PetstoreRPC body: PetstoreRPC.UpdateUserBody = {} query: PetstoreRPC.UpdateUserQuery = {} params: PetstoreRPC.UpdateUserParams = {} output: PetstoreRPC.UpdateUserOutput = {}

-For Rust client, the types are generated as nested modules with structs.
+For the Rust client, the types are generated as nested modules that contain structs.

 use vovk_client::petstore_rpc; use user_rpc::update_user_::{ body as Body, body_::profile as Profile, // for nested data query as Query, params as Params, output as Output, };